VY-L/AdvancedTracking/README.md

 # AdvancedTracking
-MCDR plugin used to track customary items
+MCDR plugin used to track customary player events

 **English**